nodejsafrica/workshoppers/1. introduction_to_ javascript/README.md

 })();
 ```

-- Open the index.html file your browser. *please, it's best to use Google Chrome as it supports most Javascript APIs*.
+- Open the index.html file on your browser. *please, it's best to use Google Chrome as it supports most Javascript APIs*.

-- Hurray!!!, You just wrote your first javascript code.
+Hurray!!!, You just wrote your first javascript code.

 [Next](https://github.com/NodeJSAfrica/workshoppers/tree/master/2.%20working%20with%20variables)